-- Any medication to be administered during the school day must be delivered to the nurse's office (or main office) by a parent. - Students will not be permitted to carry pills or any medication during school hours.
+- Any medication to be administered during the school day must be taken to the nurse's office (or main office) as soon as the student arrives at school. - Students will not be permitted to carry pills or any medication during school hours.